Pravijith-j-p/The-Meal-App/README.md

 Click the heart icon to add or remove a meal from the favorites list.

-Setup
-No additional setup is required.
  The application uses local storage for storing favorites and fetches meal data from an external API.

 Technologies Used
 JavaScript